By agreeing to this site policy, you acknowledge that you understand and agree with the following points.

 - If this process is not working out, please contact Moodle Pty Ltd and they will do their best to help.

 - If you still feel your issues are unresolved feel free to talk to the community via our forums.

 - Discussion tone should be kept polite and focussed on facts.

 - Our public forums must not be used for defamation or flaming.

 - Don't forget to talk about good experiences as well as the bad!

 Fake identities created on Moodle.org for the purpose of criticism will not be tolerated, and those accounts may be closed.

 Site policy violations

-If you come across any spam, unsolicited adverts or any other content that you feel is inappropriate, please use the 'Report as spam' link.
+If you come across any spam, unsolicited adverts or any other content that you feel is inappropriate, please use the 'Report to moderator' link.
 To report spam sent via Moodle messaging, spam on any other Moodle community site, or any other site policy issue, email email@example.com.

 Posts which violate our site policy may be edited, moved to a closed discussions forum or deleted at the discretion of moderators.
 Spammers or anyone else who persists in violating our code of conduct will have their account blocked.